TEC Briefs

 Recent Briefs

-Download this brief
+Download this brief -

-• The June ACIP meeting — the first with the newly appointed committee — is scheduled for June 25–26.
-Based on the makeup of the committee and last-minute changes to the agenda, we anticipate four key vaccine safety topics to surface, along with several falsehoods likely to be raised and amplified on social media.
+The September ACIP meeting is scheduled for September 18-19.
+Based on the released agenda, we anticipate three key vaccine safety topics to surface, along with several falsehoods likely to be raised and amplified on social media.
+These include the safety of the MMRV (measles, mumps, rubella, varicella) combination vaccine and its association with febrile seizures, Hepatitis B vaccine safety and necessity, in particular the birth dose, and both pediatric and adult COVID-19 vaccine safety, focused particularly on deaths.
 This report provides key background on each issue, anticipates falsehoods and rumors likely to arise or be distorted, summarizes current evidence, outlines possible policy implications, and offers communication guidance for public health leaders, media, and social media influencers.

-Download this briefing
+Download this brief -